 The Fletcher Vane Family

 The next Henry to inherit Hutton was Sir Henry Vane the Younger’s brother’s grandson.
-He used the surname Fletcher, was a great planter of trees, over 50,000, and created the Walled Garden, Middle Pond, and in 1745 the Cupid Room.
-He never married and was succeeded by his younger brother Walter, who had been a successful merchant in London and Rotterdam and then by Walter’s son Lyonel who was created a baronet in 1786 a few days before he died.
+He used the surname Fletcher and was a great planter of trees (over 50,000).
+He created the Walled Garden, the Middle Pond, and (in 1745) the Cupid Room.
+He never married and was succeeded by his younger brother Walter, who had been a successful merchant in London and Rotterdam.
+Next came Sir Lyonel, who was created a baronet in 1786 just a few days before he died.
 Sir Lyonel’s eldest son Frederick was a colourful and difficult character who was elected MP for Carlisle after a notoriously corrupt campaign and employed John Peel, the celebrated Cumbrian huntsman, at Hutton.